gurbsgurbs/tween-composer-godot/README.md

 - Create a addons folder on your Godot project
 - Add the tween_composer folder inside it.
 - Enable the plugin in `Project Settings...` and `Plugins` tab

+## Improvements / Future features
+A couple of ideas to expand TweenComposer:
+- Preview on editor (great for working on the animation without having to run it every time!)
+- Implement tween_callback() and tween_method(), somehow.